Beluga whale: Migration

 Belugas have a seasonal migratory pattern.
 Migration patterns are passed from parents to offspring.
 Some travel as far as 6,000 km per year.
 When the summer sites become blocked with ice during the autumn, they move to spend the winter in the open sea alongside the pack ice or in areas covered with ice, surviving by using polynyas to surface and breathe.
 In summer after the sheet ice has melted, they move to coastal areas with shallower water (1–3 m deep), although sometimes they migrate towards deeper waters (deeper than 800 m).
 In the summer, they occupy estuaries and the waters of the continental shelf, and, on occasion, they even swim up the rivers.
 A number of incidents have been reported where groups or individuals have been found hundreds or even thousands of kilometres from the ocean.
 One such example comes from June 9, 2006, when a young beluga carcass was found in the Tanana River near Fairbanks in central Alaska, nearly 1700 km from the nearest ocean habitat.
 Belugas sometimes follow migrating fish, leading Alaska state biologist Tom Seaton to speculate it had followed migrating salmon up the river at some point in the previous autumn.
 The rivers they most often travel up include: the Northern Dvina, the Mezen, the Pechora, the Ob and the Yenisei in Asia; the Yukon and the Kuskokwim in Alaska, and the Saint Lawrence in Canada.
-Spending time in a river has been shown to stimulate an animal's metabolism and facilitates the seasonal renewal of the epidermal layer.
+Spending time in a river has been shown to stimulate metabolism and facilitates the seasonal renewal of the epidermal layer.
 In addition, the rivers represent a safe haven for newborn calves where they will not be preyed upon by killer whales.
 Calves often return to the same estuary as their mother in the summer, meeting her sometimes even after becoming fully mature.
 However, not all beluga whale populations summer in estuaries.
 Belugas from the Beaufort Sea stock were found to summer along the Eastern Beaufort Sea shelf, Amundsen Gulf and slope regions north and west of Banks Island, in addition to core areas in the Mackenzie River Estuary.
 Male belugas have been observed summering in deeper waters along Viscount Melville Sound, in depths of up to 600 m.
 The bulk of Eastern Chukchi Sea belugas summer over Barrow canyon.